 LAN wake capabilities enable remote wake-up of the computer through a network.
 The LAN subsystem PCI bus network adapter monitors network traffic at the Media Independent Interface.
 Upon detecting a Magic Packet\ frame, the LAN subsystem asserts a wake-up signal that powers up the computer.
-Depending on the LAN implementation, the board supports LAN wake capabilities with ACPI in the following ways:
+The board supports LAN wake capabilities with ACPI in the following ways:

-- The PCI Express WAKE# signal

-- The PCI bus PME# signal for PCI 2.3 compliant LAN designs

-- The onboard LAN subsystem
+- The Wake# signal for PCI Express compliant LAN designs - The onboard LAN subsystem

-1.13.2.4 Instantly Available PC Technology
+1.12.2.4 Instantly Available PC Technology